wotakumoe/wotaku/docs/glossary/audio.md

 ### Uncompressed Lossless
 Uncompressed lossless codecs such as WAV and AIFF are pretty old.
 They use CBR/Constant Bitrate.
 As a result, you technically don't lose any data, but the file size is very large.
 WAV is easier to encode and decode and is supported by almost every editing program.
 So, it's widely used in music studios.
 As a consumer, you don’t want the bloat.

 ### Compressed Lossless
-Compressed lossless codecs are more efficient in size than uncompressed ones.
+Lossless refers to lossless compression, which is compression that preserves all data from the source file.
+In terms of music, lossless compression is completely indistinguishable from the source file, while also reducing space and increasing efficiency of playback when compared to its uncompressed counterpart.
+Common lossless encoding formats include FLAC or ALAC.
+They are usually sourced from WAV files.
 They generally use VBR/Variable Bitrate.
 So the file sizes are much smaller.

 ### Compressed Lossy
 The main aim of lossy codecs is to make the file size small, even if it means compromising in quality.
 Depending on the efficiency of the codec, audio files can provide better sound at lower bit rates.
 Beyond the transparency level, everything will sound the same.

 ::: tip Transparency
 Transparency means that the compression of the original file is accurate to a degree such that a listener can't distinguish between the compressed and original files.
 The level or threshold of transparency depends on listerns hearing ability, hardware, and of course the compression method.
 Since it's based on hearing ability, transparency is very subjective.
 The more efficient the codec is, the better it will sound **below perceptually transparent bitrate**.
 In general, encoding quality follows the trend Opus > Vorbis ≈ AAC > MP3.
 The bit rates at which lossy audio files become transparent are subjective but the following are some common choices: